onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Resource IDs.rst

     ONAP external network (per the ONAP definition, see Requirement R-57424 and R-16968), the Resource ID **MUST NOT** contain the ``{vm-type}`` and/or ``{network-role}``/``int_{network-role}``.
-    It also should contain the
-    term ``shared`` and/or contain text that identifies the VNF.

 .. req::
     :id: R-27970